Investigated at home, FIFA head visits Trump, White House - WHIZ News

 Infantino’s visit to the U.S. came ahead of hosting FIFA’s online annual meeting of 211 member federations on Friday.

-It was unclear if Infantino is quarantining after a visit to the U.S. as required by current Swiss regulations during the coronavirus pandemic.
+FIFA said Infantino would not have to quarantine after a visit to the U.S. as is typically required by current Swiss regulations during the coronavirus pandemic.

+He was exempted by the Zurich regional authorities after making a stay of up to five days for “professional or medical reasons and which could not be postponed,” and after implementing precautionary measures for the visit, FIFA said.

-Infantino previously first visited the White House in August 2018 — two months after the U.S., Canada and Mexico were picked by FIFA members as the 2026 World Cup host — and again in September last year.
+Infantino previously first visited the White House in August 2018 — two months after the U.S., Canada and Mexico were picked as the 2026 World Cup co-hosts — and again last September.

-He and Trump also had lunch together in Davos, Switzerland, in January this year.
+He and Trump also had lunch together in Davos, Switzerland, in January at this year’s World Economic Forum.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports